-Brendan Brennan has served as Chief Financial Officer since February 2012 having previously served acting Chief Financial Officer since October 2011.
-Prior to this appointment he served in a number of senior finance roles in ICON including the role of Senior Vice President of Corporate Finance.
-He has been a senior member of the ICON finance team since January 2006.
-Prior to this he developed his corporate finance experience in Cement Roadstone Holdings, a major Irish building materials organisation.
-He qualified as a chartered accountant with PricewaterhouseCoopers and obtained a bachelors degree in Accounting and Finance from Dublin City University.
+Brendan Brennan has served as Chief Financial Officer since February 2012 having previously served as Acting Chief Financial Officer since October 2011.
+Prior to this appointment he served in a number of senior finance roles in the Company including the role of Senior Vice President of Corporate Finance.
+Mr. Brennan has been a senior member of the Company's finance team since January 2006.
+Prior to this he developed his corporate finance experience in Cement Roadstone Holdings, a major Irish building materials organization.
+Mr. Brennan qualified as a chartered accountant with PricewaterhouseCoopers and obtained a bachelors degree in Accounting and Finance from Dublin City University.